Rigidity transition in polydisperse shear-thickening suspensions: Conclusions

-The critical transition observed in the polydisperse suspensions are characterized by determining the scaling behaviour of $f_\text{rig}$ and $\chi_\text{rig}$.
-The values of the scaling exponents $\beta=1/8$ and $\gamma=7/4$, for $f_\text{rig}$ and $\chi_\text{rig}$, respectively, are found to be consistent with the 2D-Ising model.
-Furthermore, the critical exponents $\gamma$ and $\nu$ are determined independently from finite size scaling analysis of the correlation length and susceptibility.
-In this context, we have used a protocol to compute the correlation length of the rigid clusters from the pair-correlation function of the rigid particles.
-Interestingly, from the data collapse the value of $\nu$ is found to be $1.64$, which is consistent with the value of exponent $\nu$ in 2D continuum percolation model.
-This essentially validates that the rigidity transition in shear thickening suspensions also corresponds to a percolation transition, which was qualitatively indicated in a previous study by \citet{Mike2024}.
-Our investigation also indicates that the critical packing fraction $\phi_c$ is affected by the stiffness of the particles, moving the critical transition to higher packing fraction with decreasing spring constants.
-While only high stress values are considered in the present work to focus on the jamming transition well above the discontinuous shear thickening (DST) regime, flow behaviour and rigidity transition for polydisperse suspensions at lower stresses would be even more interesting because of the effect of CST-DST transition, which would be addressed in the future work.
-Nevertheless, the present study would be the basis to experimentally explore critical transition in shear thickening suspensions of more complex systems with heterogeneous particle size and shapes.
-Moreover, we show that both the bulk rheology and microscopic statistical features of polydisperse suspensions could be predicted from the behaviour of statistically equivalent bidisperse suspensions.
-We also demonstrate that rigidity transition in shear thickening suspensions with different particle size distributions have features which could be explained by equilibrium phase transition model, such as 2D Ising model, and percolation theory.
+The critical transition observed in the polydisperse suspensions are characterized by determining the scaling behavior of $f_\text{rig}$ and $\chi_\text{rig}$. {The values of the scaling exponents $\beta= 0.164\pm0.025$ and $\gamma\approx 2.4$, for $f_\text{rig}$ and $\chi_\text{rig}$, respectively, are found to be consistent with the 2D percolation transition.
+Furthermore, the values of the critical exponents $\beta$, $\gamma$ and $\nu$ are also approximated from the finite size scaling analysis of the correlation length, order-parameter and susceptibility.} In this context, we have used a protocol to compute the correlation length of the rigid clusters from the pair-correlation function of the rigid particles. {Notably, by choosing the values of $\beta\approx 0.14$, $\gamma\approx2.4$ and $\nu\approx1.33$, which are consistent with the values of critical exponents for standard 2D percolation transition, we have shown good data collapse within the framework of finite size scaling ansatz.
+This essentially validates that the rigidity transition in shear thickening suspensions also corresponds to a percolation transition, which was qualitatively indicated in a previous study by \citet{Mike2024} for 2D suspensions, and quantitatively analyzed in an independent study by \citet{Goyal_JOR2024} for 3D systems by computing percolation probability of 4-neighbor particles.} Our investigation also indicates that the critical packing fraction $\phi_c$ is affected by the stiffness of the particles, moving the critical transition to higher packing fraction with decreasing spring constants.
+While only high stress values are considered in the present work to focus on the jamming transition well above the discontinuous shear thickening (DST) regime, flow behavior and rigidity transition for polydisperse suspensions at lower stresses would be even more interesting because of the effect of CST-DST transition, which would be addressed in the future work.
+Nevertheless, the present study would be the basis to experimentally explore critical transition in shear thickening suspensions of more complex systems with heterogeneous particle size and shapes. {This is particularly important from the practical point of view since the ability to predict the critical volume fraction could prevent getting into undesirable jammed states in various industrial operations involving dense suspensions.} Moreover, we show that both the bulk rheology and microscopic statistical features of polydisperse suspensions could be predicted from the behavior of statistically equivalent bidisperse suspensions.
+We also demonstrate that rigidity transition in shear thickening suspensions with different particle size distributions has features which could be explained by a continuous phase transition model, such as, 2D percolation theory.

 \linespread{1}\selectfont